jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The key point to UTC time is that it is the *same time value no matter the Wall-Clock conversion.*  People in Mumbai are enjoying lunch while people in San Francisco are enjoying their late night, at UTC time 1602828000000.

 # Gort goes to work

 Let's say a computer engineer named Gort has been hired to write software for a package delivery company.
-He is used to thinking in Wall-Clock time.
+He is used to thinking in Wall-Clock time, and chooses to store the date and time values in a Wall-Clock time way.
+This may include a Datetime format in SQL server or a java.util.Date with